ArthurDev187/ArthurDev187/README.md

 ### Hi there 👋

-**ArthurDev187/ArthurDev187** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🌱 I’m currently learning Pytho
 - 💬 Ask me about Python
 - 📫 How to reach me: arthurr.rodrigues187@gmail.com